Little Stanney: Economy

+The Blue Planet Aquarium, Cheshire Oaks Business Park, Coliseum Leisure Park, a leisure club and other businesses have located here.

 Landmarks

 The parish contains one building that is recorded in the National Heritage List for England as a designated listed building.
 This is Rake Hall, listed at Grade II, which originated as a country house in the 17th century, and was later converted into a public house and restaurant.

 Transport

 The A5117 road bisects the village of Little Stanney, leading to Backford Cross and the A41 road from junction 10 of the M53 motorway.

 Education

 The nearby Stanney High School was renamed Cheshire Oaks High School, but has now closed and been amalgamated into the University of Chester Church of England Academy.